vars1ty/Vival/README.md

 - Currently the overlay is rendered as a "Form" using Eto.Forms - GTK, which means it appears in every truly non-fullscreen application (videos and borderless-windowed games for example).
   * This can be prevented in xmonad by adding it to your window rules.
   * Setting up a keybind to start the bar is adviced so you can toggle it on/off when needed.
-- Borders in WMs like xmonad may start flashing due to how Vival deals with fetching system-related data from bash.
 ```
 ## Multi-monitor issues
 This is made explicitly for xmonad.